 201, 202, 205, 303, (302, 304), (309, 310), (316, 317), 316L, 321, 347, (414, 431), (400 Series), (Monel), (Nickel Silvers), Inconel 600, Inconel 625, Inconel 750, Incoloy 825, Carpenter 20Cb3, (Incoloy 800 Series), Crucible 26-1, Hastelloy B, Hastelloy C, 4340, Hastelloy X Stellite Haynes 25, Multimet, 1020, 1040, (4130, 4140), 8620, 6150, 5160, (1100 Series Steels), 1200 Series Steels), D2, A2, A6, O2, L6

-Accessorize your Steel Alloy Testing Pro by working side by side with the Metal Samples Collection No.1900.
+Accessorize your Steel Alloy Testing Pro by working alongside the Metal Samples Collection No.1900.
 This set of 24 coupon samples is an excellent tool for running spot tests on unmarked, unfamiliar metals.
-Most of the alloys in the Metal Samples collection can be identified by the Pro Kit.
-For one second classification of metals learn more about the Thermoelectric Alloy Sorter TE-3000-HD.
+The Pro Kit can identify most of the alloys in the Metal Samples collection.
+For one second classification of metals, learn more about the Thermoelectric Alloy Sorter TE-3000-HD.